Kelly’s Cellars – Step Back in Time in this Old Belfast Pub

 Back of the River

-Kelly’s Cellars is a 2-storey, white-washed building situated on Bank Street, off the main thoroughfare of Royal Avenue (which was previously known Hercules Street) with Bank Street leading to Chapel Lane.
+Kelly’s Cellars is a 2-storey, white-washed building situated on Bank Street, off the main thoroughfare of Royal Avenue (which was previously known as Hercules Street) with Bank Street leading to Chapel Lane.

 The street itself has an interesting history.
 Originally it was a pathway through fields known as the Back of the River, as it ran alongside the river Farset.
 The river then passed through Castle Place and along High Street.